init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

 ## Targeted OS
 #### macOS Monterey
 This build was originally using Mojave, which I subsequently upgraded to Catalina.
 For more information on that configuration, please see the [catalina](https://github.com/init4/gigabyte-z390-ud-thunderbolt-hackintosh/tree/catalina/) branch.
-There were a few changes required to run Monterey.
+I switched my booter to Opencore after Catalina.

 ## Pre-requisites
 - Get macOS Monterey